shakenes/vizdoomgym/README.md

 There is a branch with an alternative reward system for the Health Gathering scenario (each collected health pack yields +1 reward)

-In the docker branch rendering is excluded, because the must not be a display in docker containers.
+In the docker branch, rendering is excluded, because there must not be a display in docker containers.

 ## Installation